SeiryuZ/HemeWeb/proposal/README.md

 ## Motivation

-High Performance Computing (HPC) is traditionally done in a high performance computing infrastructures like cluster of computation nodes or supercomputers.
-This setup allows some complex computation, for example scientific computation like blood flow simulation, to be done in a high performing fashion that normal consumer desktip computers cannot achieve.
+High Performance Computing (HPC) requires high performing infrastructures like supercomputers or huge clusters of compute node to be run effectively.
+This computational setup allows some complex computation, usually a scientific computation simulation, to be done in a high performing fashion that traditional consumer desktop computers cannot achieve.
+However acquiring access to this computation resources are not easy, nor cheap, i.e, you have to be member of a university, government institute, licensed, or build your own cluster.

-Due to this high startup cost, many computation on a scientific research scenario are tied down to the setup that the research is done on, for example HemeLB paper that run the simulation on Cray XT3 MPP TerraGrid Machine located on Pittsburgh, and Cray XT4 at University of Edinburgh[1].
-To validate the result of the research, People need to have access to the similar computational resources which is often gated by institutions toward their members, like government or university, or highly costly if want to be replicated privately.
-Moreover, complex setup process and toolings provided further discourage people from replicating scientific computing research results.
+In scientific community, especially in scientific computation, researchers utilize these infrastructures for their research.
+For example, HemeLB that utilize Cray XT3 MPP TerraGrid Machine located on Pittsburgh, and Cray XT4 at University of Edinburgh[1].
+These infrastructures, unfortunately often not available to most people or unfeasible to replicate.
+Moreover, complex setup process and toolings needed further discourage people from replicating computations from these researches.

 Some research have tried to overcome this limitations by utilizing the power of cloud computing.
 Galaxy[2], for example tried to be